if-dungeon/I7-Zork/README.md

 * [Inform compiler version 10.2.0-beta 'Krypton' (latest)](https://github.com/ganelson/inform)
 * [Windows Inform 7 (latest)](https://github.com/zil-transformation/Windows-Inform7)

+## Practical Issues
+Although one of the objectives of this project is to demonstrate fidelity of translation, the original source code has some problems which it would be undesirable to duplicate.
+Where this is the case, fixes will be incorporated in the translation.

 ## Release Plan
 ### Beta
 1. Add Chapter 1 (The White House in the Forest)